Fireside Theatre

-Fireside Theatre (also known as Jane Wyman Presents) is an American anthology drama series that ran on NBC from 1949 to 1958, and was the first successful filmed series on American television.
-Productions were low-budget and often based on public domain stories or written by freelance writers such as Rod Serling.
-While it was panned by critics, it remained in the top ten most popular shows for most of its run.
-It predated the other major pioneer of filmed TV in America, I Love Lucy, by two years.
+Fireside Theatre (later known as Jane Wyman Presents the Fireside Theatre, Jane Wyman Theatre, The Jane Wyman Show and Jane Wyman Presents) is an American anthology drama series that ran on NBC from 1949 to 1958, and was the first successful filmed series on American television.
+Early episodes (1949-1955) were low-budget and often based on public domain stories.
+While the series was dismissed by critics, it remained among the top ten most popular shows for most of this period.

+For the 8th season (1955–1956) Jane Wyman became the host and producer making it only the second filmed prime time network drama anthology to be hosted by a woman.
+Later episodes (1955–1958) were written by important freelance television writers such as Rod Serling, Aaron Spelling and Gene Roddenberry.
+It predates the other major pioneer of filmed television production in America, I Love Lucy, by two years.

 Overview

 Fireside Theatre was created by Frank Wisbar, who also wrote and directed many episodes.
+He was the producer and director for the program's first six years, resigning on December 6, 1954, and leaving when his contract expired on February 15, 1955.
 From 1952 to 1958, the program was presented by a host.
 This role was first filled by Wisbar (1952–1953), then by Gene Raymond (1953–1955), and finally by the person most associated with the series in the public mind, Jane Wyman (1955–1958).
-When episodes of this program were rerun on ABC during the summer of 1963, it was under the title Jane Wyman Presents; during the period first-run episodes were hosted by Wyman, the series was sometimes known as The Jane Wyman Show.